 Material and Insulation

-One of the more fundamental cooler choices is between hard-sided and soft-sided coolers, both of which suit different purposes.
+One of the more fundamental choices is between hard-sided and soft-sided coolers, each of which suit different lifestyle preferences and practices.

-Soft-sided coolers are ideal for many short-term jaunts, including picnics, day hikes, lunches to work, or beach outings.
-These coolers will generally keep your food cold for up to one day.
-Some may stay cool even longer due to newer technologies that use high-density foam insulation and efficient zippers.
+Soft-sided coolers are ideal for many short-term jaunts, such as picnics, day hikes, commuting to work, and beach outings.
+These coolers will generally keep food cold for up to 1 day, though some may stay cool even longer because of high-density foam insulation, locking lids, and efficient zippers.
 Most soft-sided models are lined with easy-to-clean, food-safe insulating nylon.
-The soft-sided coolers are generally smaller and lighter than hard-sided models and fold down for easy storage.
+Soft-sided coolers are generally smaller and lighter than hard-sided models, and some fold for easy storage.

 Cooler capacity determines how much can be packed inside.
-Capacity is usually measured in quarts and can range from 5 quarts, (the choice for many people who want to pack a meal to enjoy at work), to 150 quarts for week-long storage, such as when camping or on an RV trip.
+Capacity is usually measured in quarts and can range from 5 quarts (popular among commuters) to 150 quarts for weeklong storage, such as when camping or on an RV trip.

-For day trips, tailgating, or other events with two to three people, a 25-quart model is spacious enough for most needs and won’t sacrifice portability.
-When two to three people take a weekend trip, a 45- to 60-quart cooler should suffice.
-If you and a small group plan to be off the grid for an extended time, consider a large capacity cooler in the 100- to 150-quart range.
+For day trips, tailgating, and similar events serving two or three people, a 25-quart model is spacious enough for most needs without sacrificing portability.
+When two or three people take a weekend trip, a 45- to 60-quart cooler should suffice.
+A small group planning to be off the grid for an extended time might consider a cooler in the 100- to 150-quart range.

-When you consider sizes, it’s important to note that a cooler is more efficient when packed tightly, so don’t choose a model that you likely won’t fill.
-If you have changing needs, you may want to invest in both a small cooler and a large cooler.
+When thinking about size, it’s important to note that a cooler is more efficient when packed tightly, so don’t choose a model that you likely won’t fill.
+If you have changing needs, you may want to invest in both a small cooler and a larger unit.

-If a cooler will often travel with you, portability is critical.
-Think about how you plan to use your cooler and how far you have to carry it.
-You will find a wide range of sizes and weights.
-Hard-shelled versions are the heaviest, sometimes weighing up to 50 pounds, but those larger models often come with wheels and an extended handle for easier portability.
-You’ll find puncture-resistant, all-terrain tires for the most heavy-duty models allow for passage on rugged surfaces.
+If a cooler will often travel with you, portability is critical, so when thinking about how far you’ll need to carry it, remember that there’s a wide range of sizes and weights available.
+Hard-shelled versions are the heaviest, sometimes weighing up to 50 pounds, but these models are often on wheels and have an extended handle for easier portability.
+Puncture-resistant, all-terrain tires on the most heavy-duty models allow for passage on rugged surfaces.
 Soft-sided coolers are lighter weight and can commonly be toted on your shoulder or in your hand.
 Backpack versions are especially popular with hikers and beach-goers.

-Cooler prices vary widely.
-You can invest a significant amount of money in premium coolers, sometimes triple the lower-end competitors’ price.
-The best way to buy a cooler that suits your lifestyle is to consider your needs before you make a purchase.
-If you need to keep food and drinks cold for a picnic or beach day, a low- to mid-range choice with one compartment may suit your needs.
+Cooler prices vary widely, with premium models potentially costing triple that of lower-end competitors’ offerings.
+The best way to figure out how much to invest is to consider your lifestyle requirements.
+If you need to keep food and drinks cold for a picnic or beach day, a low- to midrange choice with one compartment may suit your needs.
 If you plan to rely on the cooler for a week or more, consider a durable, premium cooler with multiple compartments.